ElWanderer/kOS_scripts/documentation/boot_KMScience.ks_readme.md

 #### Transfer

 The script will calculate a Hohmann transfer to the target body.
-Chances are that when plotted as a manoeuvre node, this will not actually reach the target, but the node improvement code will take over and adjust the node until the predicted periapsis matches the initial target apoapsis as best as possible.
+Chances are that when plotted as a manoeuvre node, this will not actually reach the target, but the node improvement code will take over and adjust the node until the predicted periapsis matches the target apoapsis as best as possible.

-This node will then be executed, and followed up (if necessary) with correction burns until the craft's trajectory reaches the target body, with a periapsis within `25`km of the initial target apoapsis.
+This node will then be executed, and followed up (if necessary) with correction burns until the craft's trajectory reaches the target body, with a periapsis within a reasonable distance of the target apoapsis.
+What is considered 'reasonable' varies depending on whether the target apoapsis is close to the surface or not.

 The script will then time warp to the sphere of influence transition with the target body, with the aim of passing through the transition at 50x warp.

-Once in the sphere of influence of the target body, another correction burn will be plotted and executed.
-This time the aim is to get the periapsis within `1`km of the initial target apoapsis after the burn.
-When this is achieved, a node will be plotted at the periapsis to circularise the orbit.
+Once in the sphere of influence of the target body, further correction burns can be plotted and executed if they improve the final orbit towards the target parameters.
+Finally, a node will be plotted at the periapsis and executed to insert into orbit.

+Note - the target inclination and longitude of the ascending node are taken into account during the node improvement process that is run on each manoeuvre node.
+Recent changes have improved the node improvement process, but there is still no guarantee that it will get close to the target values.
+The final inclination at the target is hard to adjust unless close to the plane of the equator of the body (which may not happen until close to the periapsis when trying to get to Minmus) and the longtiude of the ascending node is largely determined by the launch time and travel time.
+As such, it's best to assume that the craft will need to perform an inclination burn from an equatorial orbit to the target incilnation and budget delta-v accordingly (worst cases are about 700m/s for a 90 degree change around the Mun, or 150m/s if around Minmus).
+Further changes are needed to be able to time a transfer to arrive (cheaply) aligned with the target inclination and longitude of the ascending node.

 #### Match initial orbit inclination and shape